 Using only a few lines of code, we can achieve some really interesting effects.
 First, let's set our replicators (both the horizontal and vertical) to add a slight delay to all animations applied to the layer they're replicating:

 let delay = TimeInterval(0.1) replicatorLayer.instanceDelay = delay verticalReplicatorLayer.instanceDelay = delay

 CABasicAnimation that makes the image layer scale up and down repeatedly:

 let animation = CABasicAnimation(keyPath: "transform.scale") animation.duration = 2 animation.fromValue = 1 animation.toValue = 0.1 animation.autoreverses = true animation.repeatCount = .infinity imageLayer.add(animation, forKey: "hypnoscale")

 Since the animation applied to the image layer also gets replicated by the replicator layers, and since we applied a slight delay to all instances, we get a pretty crazy result:

 CAReplicatorLayer can be a really great - and easy to use - tool for certain types of rendering and animations.
 You could - for example - use it to implement tiled backgrounds, custom loading animations or other things that usually require some form of repeated pattern.

 Like most of the gems that we'll take a look at in this series of posts, replicator layers are hardly something that you'll use every time you need to render an image or a pattern - but it's definitely a good option to keep in mind if you need to do something a bit more complex with great performance.

 What do you think?
 Do you have some special Core Animation 💎 that you'd like me to write more about in an upcoming post?
-Let me know, along with any other questions, feedback or comments that you might have - either here in the comments section below or on Twitter @johnsundell.
+Let me know, along with any other questions, feedback or comments that you might have - on Twitter @johnsundell.

 Thanks for reading! 🚀